A look at the ways in which you can structure your company and some of the reasons for, and potential tax benefits of, using group structures.

 Holding assets outside the group

-Another question that arises is whether to hold assets such as properties or IP within or outside the group.
+Another question that arises is whether to hold assets such as properties or intellectual property within or outside the group.

 Ultimately this depends upon a variety of commercial and tax considerations and the precise individual circumstances.

 Separate income stream